 |A transformer for electric devices might be necessary – China generally uses 220V, 50HZ|

-Travelling to China might come across as extremely challenging and daunting because of the stereotypes associated with it but it isn’t as bad in reality.
+Travelling to China might come across as extremely challenging and daunting because of the stereotypes associated with it, but it isn’t as bad in reality.
 Take the leap of faith and you’ll be rewarded by the beauty and vibrant culture of the country.
-Moreover, do pay a visit to Shanghai if you wish to have a wholesome and fulfilling trip.
+Moreover, is Shanghai worth visiting?
+Hell yes.
 After all, Shanghai has something for everybody.

 Happy wayfaring 🙂